dmytri/cabinet/CONVENTIONS.md

 language:
   spelling: >
     Always use Canadian English spelling in all code, comments, documentation, and user-facing text.
-    Examples: "colour" not "color", "favour" not "favor", "organize" not "organise".
+    Examples: "colour" not "color", "favour" not "favor", "organize" not "organise", "behaviour" not "behavior".
 # === </language> ===